-In the reporting period in Asia and Europe, 25 new HPAI outbreaks were reported in domestic birds involving subtypes H5N5 and H5N8 and 134 new outbreaks in non-poultry involving subtypes H5N1, H5N5 and H5N8.
-In addition, 265 HPAI outbreaks in poultry and non-poultry are still ongoing in Oceania, Europe, Asia and Africa involving different subtypes, namely H5, H5N1, H5N2, H5N5, H5N6, H5N8, H7N7 and H7N9.
+In the reporting period in Asia and Europe, 55 new HPAI outbreaks were reported in domestic birds involving subtypes H5, H5N1, H5N5 and H5N8 and 193 new outbreaks in non-poultry involving subtypes H5, H5N5 and H5N8.
+In addition, 448 HPAI outbreaks in poultry and non-poultry are still ongoing in Oceania, Europe, Asia and Africa involving different subtypes, namely H5, H5N1, H5N2, H5N5, H5N6, H5N8, H7N7 and H7N9.

 - In Europe, the first outbreaks of HPAI H5N8 were reported in August 2020 in Russia in both poultry and wild birds.
-Since then, a new wave of outbreaks of H5N8 have been continuously reported in several of the European countries especially in wild birds but also in poultry starting from mid October.
+Since then, a new wave of epizootic outbreaks of H5N8 have been continuously reported in several European countries especially in wild birds, but also in poultry starting from mid October.
 The H5N8 virus has also reassorted with other wild bird influenza viruses to form new strains of H5N5 and H5N1 HPAI virus, which were also reported by countries.
+A similar situation of H5N8 epizootics associated with wild bird migration occurred in 2016/17.
 A few Asian countries also reported HPAI H5N8 outbreaks in poultry and/or wild birds.
 It is more likely that the source of introduction in these outbreaks is through migratory wild birds and onward local spread.
 Report of increased number of outbreaks in wild birds indicate periods of heightened risk in countries due to migratory flyways during this season.
-Consequently, Improving on-farm biosecurity measures is a priority to reduce the likelihood of exposure to poultry. - Outbreaks of H5N1, H5N2, H5N5, H5N6, H5N8 and H7N9 are continuing in Asian countries... - Few outbreaks of H7N7 are ongoing in Australia. - In Africa, ongoing outbreaks of H5N6 and H5N8 are continuing in Nigeria and South Africa.
+Consequently, improving on-farm biosecurity measures is a priority to reduce the likelihood of exposure to poultry. - Outbreaks of H5N1, H5N2, H5N5, H5N6, H5N8 and H7N9 are continuing in Asian countries.,. - Few outbreaks of H7N7 are ongoing in Australia. - In Africa, ongoing outbreaks of H5N6 and H5N8 are continuing in Nigeria and South Africa.